Structured Semantic Information Helps Retrieve Better Examples for In-Context Learning Applied to Few-Shot Relation Extraction: Appendix

 \subsection{Decoding and Inference Details}

 The relation inference and named entity recognition tasks are formulated as binary classifications using the logits of the first generated token, restricted to \texttt{``yes''} and \texttt{``no''}.
-A prediction of \texttt{``yes''} is made when $P(\texttt{yes}) \geq P(\texttt{no})$, and \texttt{``no''} otherwise.
+A prediction of \texttt{``yes''} is made when $P(\texttt{yes}) \geq\ P(\texttt{no})$, and \texttt{``no''} otherwise.
 For all generation-related components, we use the default decoding configurations of the underlying language models.
-For Qwen models, we use \texttt{do\_sample} $=$ true, temperature $=0.6$, $top$-$p=0.95$, and $top$-$k=20$, following the model defaults.
-For Gemma models, we use \texttt{do\_sample} $=$ true, $top$-$p=0.95$, $top$-$k=64$, and the default temperature setting ($=1.0$).
-We do not truncate input prompts, while generated outputs are capped at a maximum of 1000 tokens, which is sufficient for all prompts and tasks considered in this work.
+For Qwen models, we use \texttt{do\_sample}=\texttt{True}, \texttt{temperature}=$0.6$, \texttt{top\_p}=$0.95$, and \texttt{top\_k}=$20$, following the model defaults.
+For Gemma models, we use \texttt{do\_sample}=\texttt{True}, \texttt{top\_p}=$0.95$, \texttt{top\_k}=$64$, and the default temperature setting~(=$1.0$).
+We do not truncate input prompts, while generated outputs are capped at a maximum of 1,000 tokens, which is sufficient for all prompts and tasks considered in this work.
 These settings follow standard model usage and avoid introducing additional decoding hyperparameters that could confound comparisons across strategies.